bandraszyk/awesome-ics/readme.md

 ### PropertyParameter

-This is an element that needs to be attached to `Property` as one of `parameters`.
+This element needs to be attached to `Property` as one of `parameters`.
 It defines special options for `Parameter` like encoding, value type, etc. The `PropertyParameter`'s interface is as follows:

 ````
 PropertyParameter